open-life-science/open-life-science.github.io/ols-5.md

 If a mentor has to step back from the program for any reason, please communicate with the organisers to identify an alternative for their mentees.

-### Coworking calls
+### Skill-up calls

-The coworking sessions take place in weeks during which there is not cohort call.
+In some weeks during which there is not cohort call, we will offer some optional skill-up calls.
-These calls are optional but highly valuable for enhancing your understanding of the materials discussed in OLS-5 with the help of other participants.

-During these calls,
-- Participants can work together on the assignments
-- Participants connect and talk about their projects

 The calls will be hosted online using the Zoom web-conferencing option.
 A link for the calls will be shared for each meeting separately.

+Look up the shared notes for each call linked to the [schedule](#schedule) in this website.
+You will also be updated via email each week by the organisers with additional details to aid your participation.

+## Q&A calls

+The Q&A sessions take place in weeks during which there is not cohort call.
+These calls are optional but highly valuable for enhancing your understanding of the materials discussed in OLS-4 with the help of other participants.

+The calls will be hosted online using the Zoom web-conferencing option.
+A link for the calls will be shared for each meeting separately.

-### Mentors calls
+### Mentor calls

 4 mentor calls will take place during the program.